National Museum of the American Latino (NMAL)

 Research Staff

-The National Museum of the American Latino (NMAL) is building its curatorial team.
-Content experts at this museum include Dr. Tey Marianna Nunn, Associate Director, Content & Interpretation; Melissa Carrillo, Head of Digital Initiatives, and Ranald Woodaman, Assistant Director of Exhibition Development who may serve as advisors on fellowship proposals.
+The National Museum of the American Latino (NMAL) was created in 2020 by an act of Congress as part of the Smithsonian Institution.
+The museum brings together the experiences of all Latino communities in the United States to foster a deeper appreciation of their contributions to national history and culture.
+NMAL is building its curatorial team led by Dr. Tey Marianna Nunn, Associate Director, Content & Interpretation.
+Other content experts at this museum include Melissa Carrillo, Head of Digital Initiatives, and Ranald Woodaman, Assistant Director of Exhibition Development who may serve as advisors on fellowship proposals.

-NMAL contributes to Latino/a/x Studies at the Smithsonian through its support of the Latino Curatorial Initiative, a cohort of Latino/a/x content experts working in Latino history, art, and culture.
-These individuals are supported by NMAL through the Latino Initiatives Pool, a federal fund managed by NMAL.
+NMAL contributes to Latino/a/x Studies at the Smithsonian through the Latino Initiatives Pool, an internal federal fund that supports exhibitions, research, and collections among other areas.
+Previously, NMAL led a Smithsonian wide program called the Latino Curatorial Initiative, a cohort of Latino/a/x content experts working in Latino history, art, and culture.
 These individuals conduct research, organize exhibitions and public programs, inform educational programs and web content, and build collections and archives that reflect the contributions of Latinos to the United States.

-At present, NMAL supports curators and content experts at the following museums and centers: Center for Folklife and Cultural Heritage (Amalia Córdova, PhD., Latino Digital Curator, Armando Suarez, Latinx Archivist), Cooper Hewitt Smithsonian Design Museum (Christina De Leon, Associate Curator of Latino Design), National Museum of African American History and Culture (Ariana Curtis, PhD.; Museum Curator, Latinx Studies), National Museum of American History (Verónica A. Méndez, PhD., Curator of Division of Political and Jose Centeno-Melendez, PhD., Oral Historian), National Museum of American Indian (L. Antonio Curet, PhD., Curator of Archeology), and the National Portrait Gallery (Taína Caragol, PhD., Curator of Painting and Sculpture and Latino Art and History).
-The Smithsonian Traveling Exhibition Services (Maria del Carmen Cossu, Project Director for Latino Initiatives) does not generate academic research, but is a participant of the Latino Curatorial Initiative.
+These content experts across the Smithsonian include: Center for Folklife and Cultural Heritage (Amalia Córdova, PhD., Supervisory Museum Curator, World Cultures, and Armando Suarez, Latinx Archivist), Cooper Hewitt Smithsonian Design Museum (Christina De Leon, Associate Curator of Latino Design), National Museum of African American History and Culture (Ariana Curtis, PhD.; Museum Curator, Latinx Studies), National Museum of American History (Verónica A. Méndez, PhD., Curator of Division of Political and Jose Centeno-Melendez, PhD., Oral Historian), National Museum of the American Indian (L. Antonio Curet, PhD., Curator of Archeology), and the National Portrait Gallery (Taína Caragol, PhD., Senior curator of Painting & Sculpture).

 Back to Top